CodeURJC-DAW-2024-25/webapp04/README.md

 ```
 ng serve --proxy-config proxy.conf.json
 ```

-Run the application with SpringBoot
+3. Run the application with SpringBoot

+### 🌐 URL App (Deployment on Virtual Machine)
+The application is deployed and can be accessed at the following URL: https://appweb04.dawgis.etsii.urjc.es:443

 ## 📌 Class diagram and SPA templates